JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

 * The task of a manager is to develop a plan and then to realize it.
 A written plan is precise and communicable.

 ### Plan to Throw One Away
+A common issue in software development is the first thing you build is what will be used.
+This is not common in other industries and appears to be an issue in the software industry in general.
+No matter how good your planning is it will never be good enough hence the need for a first throw-away system.

+Since you are planning to throw away you need to accept the fact that change is inevitable.
+Since change is inevitable there are things you can do to help your system change over time.
+Some things that help with change over time are the following.
+* Use careful modularization
+* Have a complete and precise definition of inter-module interfaces.
+* Have complete documentation for modules
+* Use a high-level language.
+* Use self-documenting techniques.
+* Use compile-time operations to enforce standard declarations.
+* Use module versioning
+* Have good version releasing practices.

+Another form of change you need to be ready for is organizational change.
+The best way to handle this is to make sure that your senior management and engineers are technically and emotionally stable.
+Another key aspect is to generate sound documentation.

+There is a long tail end of software.
+Even after the product is released there is a maintenance cycle that continues to change the software over time.
+This maintenance generally costs 40% more than the software had cost to produce.
+Also with every defect that is fixed in this phase, there is a 20-50% chance a new one will come up as a result of the change.
+Because of this, it is important to have appropriate regression testing.

+#### Original notes
 * Chemical engineers build a pilot plant before making a fully operational factory since what works in a lab does not necessarily work in a factory.
 * Programmers do not seem to have this process and this is a constantly repeated mistake.
 * In many projects, the first version is barely usable.